Psalm 96 – Declaring the Glory of God to the Entire World

 ii.
 Give to the LORD the glory due His name: “It is a debt; and a debt, in equity, must be paid.
 The honour due to his name is to acknowledge him to be holy, just, true, powerful.”
 (Clarke, cited in Spurgeon)

 iii.
-The three-times repetition of this phrase impresses the urgency of the call, and is a subtle reference to the Triune nature of God.
+The triple repetition of this phrase impresses the urgency of the call, and is a subtle reference to the Triune nature of God.

 d.
 Bring an offering, and come into His courts: Sacrifice is appropriate for the worshipper.
 True worship is often revealed by sacrifice in some way.

 i.
 Beauty and holiness are not often connected ideas in our popular culture.
 Yet in reality, there is surpassing allure and attractiveness in true holiness.
-If a purported type of holiness has little beauty, it may be questioned if it is true holiness.
+If a purported type of holiness has little beauty, it may not be true holiness.

 ii.
 “Fear of God is the blush upon the face of holiness enhancing its beauty.”
 (Spurgeon)